Physical Logic: The three-fold structure

 With these operations, $\mathfrak{A}$ \emph{is} an algebra in the sense of being a vector space over the finite field $\mathbb{Z}_2$.
 A useful expression of the subset property is: $A \subseteq B \Leftrightarrow AB = A$.
 We have, for all $A$ in $\mathfrak{A}$,

 The event $\one+A$ may be referred to as $\neg A$, as the \emph{complement} of $A$, or again with single inverted commas, as `not $A$'\footnote{See \cite{Sorkin10} for a discussion of the ambiguity in the phrase ``not $A$''.}. \item Together with the algebra of questions comes the space of potential \emph{answers} that the physical system can provide to those questions.
-Whilst one can envisage any number of generalisations, with `intermediate' truth values for example, we follow Sorkin and keep as the answer space that of classical logic, namely the Boolean algebra $\mathbb{Z}_{2}\equiv\lbrace 0,1\rbrace\equiv\lbrace\text{false, true}\rbrace\equiv\lbrace\text{no, yes}\rbrace$.
+Whilst one can envisage any number of generalisations, with intermediate truth values for example, we follow Sorkin and keep as the answer space that of classical logic, namely the Boolean algebra $\mathbb{Z}_{2}\equiv\lbrace 0,1\rbrace\equiv\lbrace\text{false, true}\rbrace\equiv\lbrace\text{no, yes}\rbrace$.
 To answer the question $A \in \mathfrak{A}$ with 1 (0) is to assert that the event $A$ does (does not) happen; equivalently, we say that $A$ is affirmed (denied). \item Finally, one has the set $\mathfrak{A}^{*}$ of allowed \emph{answering maps}, also called \emph{co-events}\footnote{The notation $\mathfrak{A}^{*}$ reflects the nature of the co-event space as dual to the event algebra.}, $\phi:\mathfrak{A}\to\mathbb{Z}_{2}$.
 We assume that a co-event is a non-constant map: $\phi \ne 0$ and $\phi \ne 1$.
 That is, a co-event must affirm at least one event and deny at least one event.
 To specify a co-event is to answer every physical question about the system, and thus to give as complete an account of what happens as one's theory permits.
-Exactly one co-event corresponds to the physical world.
-In other words, the physical world provides (or is equivalent to) a definite answer to every possible question. \end{enumerate} This three-fold structure of event algebra $\mathfrak{A}$, answer space $\mathbb{Z}_2$ and collection of answering maps or co-events $\phi: \mathfrak{A} \rightarrow \mathbb{Z}_2$ makes sense out of possibilities that seem otherwise non-sensical \cite{Sorkin10}.
+The physical world corresponds to exactly one co-event from $\mathfrak{A}^{*}$.
+In other words, the physical world provides (or is equivalent to) a definite answer to every question and $\mathfrak{A}^{*}$ is the set of possible physical worlds. \end{enumerate} This three-fold structure of event algebra $\mathfrak{A}$, answer space $\mathbb{Z}_2$ and collection of answering maps or co-events $\phi: \mathfrak{A} \rightarrow \mathbb{Z}_2$ makes sense out of possibilities that seem otherwise non-sensical \cite{Sorkin10}.
 The three-fold structure is appropriate to physics, where perfectly sensible, meaningful events are not in themselves true or false (unlike, for example and on one view, mathematical statements).
 Each event will either happen or not \emph{in the physical world}, but which it is is contingent.